eolementhe/guide/guide.md

 ![analytics-view-complete](images/analytics-view-complete.png)

-Select a user email and a period.<br>
+Select a user email and a period.
 Then an interface of the following form will be displayed :

 ![analytics-interface-view](images/analytics-interface-view.png)